LRP-sgravel/Xamarin.Forms.SKMaps/README.md

 # Xamarin.Forms.SKMaps
 ## Map pins and overlays for Xamarin.Forms.Maps, drawn with SkiaSharp
 **Xamarin.Forms.SKMaps** allows developers an easier integration of custom map features from a shared code base.
-Built over Xamarin.Forms.Maps and adding the strength of SkiaSharp rendering, you can get easy and highly performant map drawing features from a single code base.
+Built over Xamarin.Forms.Maps and adding the strength of SkiaSharp rendering, you get easy and highly performant map drawing features from a single code base.

 # Build status
 | Nuget | iOS | Android |